Claiming Superannuation TPD Payouts

 A total and permanent disability payout is an insurance claim, so success relies on your capacity to meet (or exceed) the TPD definition in your policy terms.

-Many Aussies find it too hard to satisfy their insurer’s requirements so they give up.
-The reality is they tried to claim their payout by simply filling out a few forms without knowing how to create a compelling case.
-For this reason, insurance companies enjoy people managing their cases (instead of using an experienced TPD claim lawyer) as they can minimise or deny claims more often.
+Many Aussies find it too hard to satisfy their insurer’s requirements, so they give up.
+They tried to claim their payout by simply filling out a few forms without knowing how to create a compelling case.
+For this reason, insurance companies enjoy people managing their cases (instead of using expert TPD lawyers), as they can minimise or deny claims more often.

 Make the best financial decision for your future and rely on our 99% TPD Payout success rate to be certain of maximising your entitlements.
 Aussie Injury Lawyers is a 100% no win, no fee law firm, which means you only pay fees when you win and nothing if you lose.
 You carry no financial risk.

 It’s free to know the value of your claim and your chance of having a winning payout.
-Get started now by contacting our skilled compensation lawyers by calling 1300 873 252.
+Contact our skilled personal injury lawyers by calling 1300 873 252 to get started now.

 What to Do About Denied Superannuation Insurance Claims